Overheard on Slack: RIP IRL?

 Hello and Happy Saturday!
 After SXSW's understandable and disappointing cancellation, I'm reviewing our calendar to see how much of our scheduled trips will be affected by the necessary COVID-19 precautions.
-The headaches of travel are a trade-off I have been willing to make in exchange for the richness of IRL experiences.
+The headaches of travel are a trade-off I've been willing to make in exchange for the richness of IRL experiences.
 It makes me a better colleague and more effective in my role with the external world.
 My fingers are crossed that we won’t have to postpone M13 “dock-in” [where the entire company convenes in M13’s LA office] weeks!

 Matt Hoffman 11:19 AM

 Happy Saturday morning, Christine!
-Just another relaxing weekend in our current dystopia :) One of the HR conferences I am involved in organizing just canceled for March so I am feeling some of the impact directly.
+Just another relaxing weekend in our current dystopia :) One of the HR conferences I'm involved in organizing just canceled for March so I am feeling some of the impact directly.
 It’s one of the things I look forward to most during the year, so I was really disappointed.

 Christine 11:23 AM